calaldees/teachingWorkshops/teacherTraining/_writing.md

 * Formal language
     * Don't use phrases like 'hatred of learning'
     * Low ability (don't ever use the phrase.
 Use 'low attainment')
+    * "Fun" - don't use this word.
+Use the formal term "higher task engagement"

 * Literature Review (example from another domain)
     * [Software Piracy and IP Management Practices](https://poseidon01.ssrn.com/delivery.php?ID=243069124094101103021085097112118007000076081034060007022064070097005097122019080119005102039099016121119028123080104065077099020045006069064005106095014093067124076040065013111093116024010121086025114123116014006090098067005066115075071007006126022085&EXT=pdf&INDEX=TRUE)